Canadian permanent residents have the right to enter and live in Canada.

 For more information about Canadian Residency, see our Landing in Canada as a Permanent Resident FAQ and our After Landing in Canada as a Permanent Resident FAQ.

-Canadian citizenship is voluntary and may be applied for after three years of residence in Canada.
+Canadian citizenship is voluntary and may be applied for after three (soon to be four) years of residence in Canada.

 Canada recognizes multiple citizenship.